dan-leo/masters/thesis/v8/thesis.md

 ### T3324 Active Timer

 * The T3324 Timer is reset after a downlink message is received.
 The negative impact on energy savings should be taken into account if downlink data is fragmented.
-* the Active Timer (T3324) controls the time lapse during which the UE is reachable by the network in RRC Idle, i.e., the number of eDRX cycles.
+* the Active Timer (T3324) controls the time lapse during which the UE device is reachable by the network in RRC Idle, i.e., the number of eDRX cycles.

 * Bits 5 to 1 represent the binary coded timer value.
 Bits 6 to 8 define the timer value unit for the GPRS timer as follows